Sicilian Defence, Dragon Variation: Main line: 6.Be3 Bg7 7.f3 0-0 8.Qd2 Nc6 9.0-0-0

-and now there are fundamentally two distinct branches with 9.0-0-0 leading to more positional play, while 9.Bc4 leads to highly tactical double-edged positions.

-The Yugoslav Attack with 9.Bc4 exemplifies the spirit of the Dragon with race-to-mate pawn storms on opposite sides of the board.
-White tries to break open the Black kingside and deliver mate down the h-file, while Black seeks counterplay on the queenside with sacrificial attacks.
-Typical White strategies are exchanging dark-squared bishops by Be3–h6, sacrificing material to open the h-file, and exploiting pressure on the a2–g8 diagonal and the weakness of the d5 square.

-Black will typically counterattack on the queenside, using the queenside pawns, rooks, and dark squared bishop.
-Black sometimes plays ...h5 (the Soltis Variation) to defend against White's kingside attack.
-Other typical themes for Black are exchanging White's light-squared bishop by ...Nc6–e5–c4, pressure on the c-file, sacrificing the exchange on c3, advancing the b-pawn and pressure on the long diagonal.
-Black will generally omit ...a6 because White will generally win in a straight pawn attack since Black has given White a hook on g6 to attack.
-In general, White will avoid moving the pawns on a2/b2/c2, and so Black's pawn storm will nearly always be slower than White's on the kingside.
-Black can frequently obtain an acceptable endgame even after sacrificing the exchange because of White's h-pawn sacrifice and doubled pawns.

-The positional line with 9.0-0-0

-After years of players believing that White's best play and chance for advantage lay in the main line with 9.
-Bc4, this older main line made a major comeback.
-White omits Bc4 in order to speed up the attack.
-It used to be thought that allowing 9...d5 here allows Black to equalize easily but further analysis and play have proven that things are not so clear cut.
-In fact, recently Black experienced a time of difficulty in the 9...d5 line facing a brilliant idea by Ivanchuk which seemed to give White the advantage.
-Some Black players began experimenting with 9...Bd7 and 9...Nxd4.
-A brilliancy found for White one day is soon enough overturned by some new resource for Black.
-A case in point is the following line where the evaluation of a major line was turned upside down overnight because of a queen sacrifice - Golubev credits "J. Diaz" and himself with discovering it independently in 1996: 9.0-0-0 d5!?
+After 8...Nc6, after years of players believing that White's best play and chance for advantage lay in 9.Bc4, the old main line 9.0-0-0 made a major comeback and is the dominant move today.
+It used to be thought that allowing 9...d5 here allows Black to equalise easily, but further analysis and play have proven that things are not so clear cut.
+In fact, a brilliant idea by Vassily Ivanchuk in the 9...d5 line seemed to give White the advantage, so some Black players began experimenting with 9...Bd7 and 9...Nxd4.
+In these times, brilliancies found for White one day would frequently be overturned by some newly discovered resource for Black, before a new brilliancy emerged.
+A case in point is the following line where the evaluation of a major line was turned upside down overnight because of a queen sacrifice – Golubev credits "J. Diaz" and himself with discovering it independently in 1996: 9.0-0-0 d5!?
 10.Kb1!?
 Nxd4 11.e5!
 Nf5!
 12.exf6 Bxf6 13.Nxd5 Qxd5!
 14.Qxd5 Nxe3 15.Qd3 Nxd1 16.Qxd1 Be6!, where Black has almost sufficient compensation for the queen.